xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - In the last result p=0, s=1
   - Hint number of parameters here are: `(3x3x3x10) + 10 = 280`
 - The last example forms a layer in the CNN.
-- Hint: no matter the size of the input, the number of the parameters is same if filter size is same.
+- Hint: no matter how big the size of the input, the number of the parameters is the same if filter size is same.
 That makes it less prone to overfitting.
 - Here are some notations we will use.
 If layer l is a conv layer:

   ```